miooor/TowerDefense/README.md

-Simple plugin that lets you AFK with necro.
+Mini bot plugin that lets you AFK with necro.

 # Features